Boris Tatar

 Boris Tatar (born March 17, 1993) is a Montenegrin footballer who most recently played as a defender for Budućnost Dobanovci.

 Club career

 Tatar started his career in his native Montenegro, going through youth ranks of the biggest club in Montenegro Budućnost Podgorica before turning out on loan for FK Kom and Mladost Podgorica before moving to Australia to join NPL Victoria side Bentleigh Greens, where he made 12 appearances.
-Owing to difficulties in obtaining new Australian visa and limiting the number of foreign players in NPL Victoria he was forced to return to Montenegro to play for FK Zabjelo before moving once more to Finland, where he played for Ekenäs Sport Club and Lahti.
+Owing to difficulties in obtaining new Australian visa and limiting the number of foreign players in NPL Victoria he was forced to return to Montenegro to play for FK Zabjelobefore moving once more to Finland, where he played for Ekenäs Sport Club and Lahti.

 He joined Japanese side Machida Zelvia in early 2017.

 In season 2018/19, he returned to Montenegro playing for FK Otrant.
 On 21 June 2019, Tatar joined OFK Titograd.